dashohoxha/killercoda-scenarios/linux-cli/basics/step5.md

    `less fun-sym`{{execute}}

-   Notice that the symbolic link now id broken.
+   The symbolic link now is broken.

    `rm fun-sym dir1-sym`{{execute}}

    `ls -l`{{execute}}

-   Notice that when we remove a symbolic link the target is not touched.
+   When we remove a symbolic link the target is not touched.

    `rm -r dir1/`{{execute}}